7 Divinely Delicious Waikiki Breakfast Spots You Just Have to Try

 Named for the right-foot-forward surfing stance (not the Disney character) this relaxed surfer’s cafe in front of the Hilton Hawaiian Village is a terrific choice for breakfast in Waikiki.

 The focus at Goofy Cafe is squarely on healthy, natural food made fresh with local ingredients.
-Service is friendly and fast and the prices are pretty reasonable by Waikiki standards.

 How’s the wait?